LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 28 Mar 2023:
+- Added pseudo-streaming for Kobold-based APIs, allowing a request to be divided into multiple smaller requests for faster responses.
+- Clickable image summries, select an image to view prompt used to generate.
+Also allows deleting old images from this UI.
+- Improved edit mode text merging, now remembers the newest chunk even if it's a sentence fragment.
+- Proper support for localhost mode, disabling all horde models when local flag is set.

 Changelog of KoboldAI Lite 23 Mar 2023:
 - Integrated spellbook by Scale AI as a custom endpoint.
 - Added support for specifying a fixed port in local mode, using the URL parameters local=1&port=(port)